2ndSightLab/ai-tracker/mistake-tracker.md

 # 2026-07-21

 Really starting to feel like AI is big waste of money right now but we'll see if it can figure it out.
+That's for development.
+With hacker fuzzing it's fine.
+You don't need a consistent, verifiable answer.
+You just need a hit.

 # 2026-07-20